Jean7340/customer-growth-analytics/README.md

        width="900">
 </p>

+*Effects are estimated relative to baseline categories (e.g., Desktop Feed placement, Link Post format).*

-### Marketing Incrementality Analysis
+### 2 · Marketing Incrementality Analysis

 A retailer wanted to know whether its regional advertising campaign actually drove incremental revenue.
-Using data from a geo-based experiment, I compared treatment and control markets with Difference-in-Differences analysis to separate campaign impact from underlying market trends.
-The results indicated no statistically significant incremental lift, providing evidence against scaling the campaign in its current form.
+Using data from a geo-based experiment, I validated pre-campaign balance between treatment and control markets, contrasted a naive before–after estimate with a Difference-in-Differences model, and found **no statistically significant incremental lift** (β = 0.007, p = 0.845).
+The analysis recommended against scaling the campaign — a reminder that the value of causal analysis often lies in preventing wasted spend, not just justifying it.
+The result independently reproduces the central finding of the well-known eBay paid search experiment (Blake, Nosko & Tadelis, 2015, *Econometrica*).

 <p align="center">
   <img src="figures/revenue_trends_by_market.png"